monoclethe/ELEM5/readme.md

 My personal Elemental remake.
 It's very basic at the moment as it is still in the alpha phase..

 # Changelog
+## Version 1.11a
+### Bugfixes
+- Fixed element display not updating on creation of new element
 ## Version 1.10a
 ### Features
 - Home button is now active; it brings you back to monoclethe.github.io